The Humanoid Robot Revolution

 Forget the rigid industrial robot arms bolted inside factory cages.
 A modern humanoid is a general-purpose machine designed to look, move, and adapt like a human.

 They feature bipedal (two-legged) locomotion, high-dexterity hands, and an array of cameras and sensors.
 Most importantly, they are powered by multi-modal AI brains.
 This allows them to see an object, understand what it is, and figure out how to interact with it in real time without explicit programming.
+The industry has started calling this combination Physical AI, and it is the term BMW itself uses to describe the robots now working in its plants.

 2. WHY Choose the Human Shape?